vectordotdev/vector/rfcs/2024-03-22-20170-trace-data-model.md

 #### Mapping OpenTelemetry Tracing to Vector Data Model

+This section reflects similarly to how the current Log `source` for `opentelemetry` works.

 As OpenTelemetry is the primary model the this will only describe the data types.
 The top level `TraceEvent` will represent a top level proto `message ResourceSpans`.
-This will be a `Value::Object`.
+`Value::Object`.
 The remaining proto to mappings can be found:

 | Proto Type | Vector Type |